Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 NOTE: In `SendAndBlock`, the web page renders synchronously.
 From the user's perspective, the interaction is synchronous and blocking, even though behind the scenes NServiceBus is messaging asynchronously.

-Warning: Version 6 and higher are natively async and as such there is no "SendAndBlock" option.
+Warning: Version 6 and above are natively async and as such there is no "SendAndBlock" option.

 ![AsyncPages Asp.Net Mvc sample running](async-pages-mvc-selecting-blocking-method.png "AsyncPages Asp.Net Mvc sample running")